LefiloMandering/Atlyss-Modding-Map-Making/README.md

 If you want to learn how to make mods for Atlyss, consider joining the [Atlyss Modding Central](https://discord.gg/hQceRJ7pEW).

-If you have an issue in regards to Maploader having bugs or any map related questions, consider make an issue in [Issues](https://github.com/LefiloMandering/Atlyss-Modding-Map-Making/issues).
+If you have an issue in regards to Maploader having bugs or any map related questions, consider making an issue in [Issues](https://github.com/LefiloMandering/Atlyss-Modding-Map-Making/issues).
+Others can also use Issues as a way to learn from others as well.